noelrivasc/noelr.dev/content/technical-skills.md

 At the framework level: React, React Native, VueJS, Express, Serverless Framework, Laravel, Drupal, LeafletJS.

+## Drupal

+I have over 20 years of experience with Drupal and have used it to build sites for organizations such as IUCN and the Mexican Fund for the Conservation of Nature.

 ## UX + AI

 While I haven't shipped software that makes use of AI models, I see promise in using them to fix impedance mismatches and to facilitate climate action coordination.